WPCD-Workflows/documentation/source/ets.rst

 .. figure:: images/ets_mhd.png
    :align: center

 At the moment ETS allows only for NTM to be activated.
-The sawtooth module is expected to be deployed before EU-IM Code Camp in Slovenia.

 User can ajust the following NTM settings: